 Remembrance Day 11 November

-Remembrance Day is the anniversary of the Armistice that ended fighting with Germany in World War I. People around the world observe 1 minute's silence at the 11th hour of the 11th day of the 11th month because the Armistice came into effect then.
-It's also a special time to pause and reflect on those who died in all wars, conflicts and operations.
+Remembrance Day is one of the most important days on our commemorative calendar.
+It's a day when we acknowledge those who lost their lives during conflicts, in wars and peacekeeping or humanitarian operations.
+Remembrance Day is held on 11 November each year.
+This is the anniversary of the Armistice that ended fighting with Germany in World War I. People around the world observe 1 minute's silence at the 11th hour of the 11th day of the 11th month because that's when the Armistice came into effect.
+It's a special time to remember the commitment of those who have fought to protect our nation.

 How you can get involved

-State commemorative events are held in each capital city.
-Many communities, councils and schools across Australia also host local events.
-If you can't attend an event, you can remember wherever you are, or make a personal commemoration.
+State and territory commemorative services are usually held in each capital city.
+Many communities, councils and schools across Australia host local events too.

-In the lead-up to Remembrance Day, Australians are encouraged to take a moment to reflect on who they will be thinking about during the minute's silence at 11am on 11 November and share it on social media using the hashtag, #1MS.
+In the lead-up to Remembrance Day, Australians are encouraged to take a moment to reflect on who they will be thinking about during the minute's silence.
+You can share your reflections on social media using the hashtag #1MS.

-Many Australians have an ancestor or relative who has served or died in wars, conflicts and operations.
+Many Australians have an ancestor or relative who has served or died in wars, conflicts or peace operations.
 It's often this personal connection that they remember.